proofit404/stories/docs/why.rst

 Macro framework
 ===============

-On the other side there are a lot of technologies with strong opinions how to structure programs written with their help.
+On the other side, there are a lot of technologies with strong opinions on how to structure programs written with their help.

 This approach also has its own cost.

 1. You need method flowchart to understand data flow in your system.
 2. Zig-zag traceback problem.
-It's hard to figure out the actual execution path because your code always mixed with code of the framework.
+It's hard to figure out the actual execution path because your code always mixed with the code of the framework.
-3. Framework internals leak in to your code base.
+3. Framework internals leak into your code base.

 Let's consider this view: